deity-io/falcon-platform-docs/docs/platform/client/routing.md

 </SwitchDynamicURL>
 ```

-The `type` is returned by a method in your API code (in Falcon Server).
+The `type` is returned by a method in your API code (in DEITY Middleware).

 For more details please checkout out our [dynamic routing docs](/docs/platform/server/dynamic-routes).